-Galveston Domestic Violence Attorney
+Galveston Domestic Violence Attorneys

 Trial-Tested in Criminal Defense

-A domestic violence accusation can have many negative effects on your life, from criminal penalties to the loss of your reputation and potential loss of child custody rights.
+A domestic violence accusation in Texas can have many negative effects on your life, from criminal penalties to the loss of your reputation and potential loss of child custody rights.
 Because of this, it is imperative that you retain capable legal representation to protect your rights and pursue what is in your best interests.
 Domestic violence accusations often arise in highly-charged situations, such as those involving the breakdown of a relationship or marriage, custody and visitation disputes, and more.
 As a result, these accusations can be exaggerated, misleading, and just plain false.

 If you are facing domestic violence allegations, we urge you to turn to Zendeh Del & Associates, PLLC for reputable and competent legal support.
 Our Galveston domestic violence lawyers have the skills, knowledge, and resolve to help you seek the best possible outcome.
 We are trial-tested and recognized as Top 100 Trial Lawyers by the National Trial Lawyers and have been listed as Texas Super Lawyers®.